Samuel Jaques

 Bio

-My interests are cryptography (especially privacy and anonymity) and quantum computing.
-Most of my existing research focuses on estimating quantum attack costs, such as:
+Most of my existing research is on estimating quantum attack costs, often with a skepticism of the powers of quantum computers, such as:

 with some recent work on "accumulators", with intended applications for digital credentials.

+I completed a PhD at the University of Oxford, supervised by Simon C. Benjamin and Christophe Petit.
 I have an MMath from the University of Waterloo, which Alfred Menezes and Michele Mosca co-supervised.
 I have a B.Sc. in math from the University of Regina.